atulsingh0/Python/Learn/python_Assignments.md

 * float division

 ### If - Else
-* Ask a input from user and print the data type of input
+* Ask an input from user and print the data type of input
 * Ask a no from user between (0-23) and retun whether it is morning, noon, afternoon, evening or night

+### Loops
+* Ask user to enter an no and print the table of that no